DIPlib/diplib/doc/src/PyDIP/pydip_user_manual.md

 avoid a series of error messages.
 Alternatively, periodically call `dip.viewer.Draw()`.
 `dip.Image.ShowSlice` and `dip.viewer.Show()` have additional parameters
 that can be used to set viewing options.
-It also returns an object that can be used for further interaction:
+They also return an object that can be used for further interaction:

 ```python
 wdw = img.ShowSlice('Window title', mapping='unit', lut='sequential')